 Your high school prom is often a young man’s first experience with wearing a tuxedo.
 The best rule of thumb for this event is to keep the tuxedo simple and classy.

 Trust me; you will have plenty to cringe over the years later when you look back at your photos.
-Don’t let your suit be one of those things.
+So don’t let your suit be one of those things.